theturtle32/WebSocket-Node/README.md

 Known Issues/Missing Features:
 ------------------------------
 - No API for user-provided protocol extensions.
-- The 'deflate-stream' extension put forward as a proof of concept extension in the protocol draft is not implemented.
 - Haven't tested TLS.
 (Perhaps this is handled automatically by attaching the WebSocket server to a https.createServer instead of http.createServer?)